kravitsjacob/multiobjective-hyperparameter/index.md

 For many problems, a single objective effectively captures desirable model performance.
 For example, consider the classic [Iris classification problem](https://archive.ics.uci.edu/ml/datasets/iris) where a model classifies types of Iris flowers.
 You are probably thinking that for this task you want a model that is as accurate as possible, and I would agree!
 For the Iris problem, I would pick the set of hyperparameters that maximizes model accuracy.

-But now think about the other classic problem of breast cancer diagnosis based on the [Breast Cancer Wisconsin dataset](https://archive.ics.uci.edu/ml/datasets/Breast+Cancer+Wisconsin+\%28Diagnostic\%29) currently hosted in the University of California, Irvine repository [(Dua and Graff 2017)](http://archive.ics.uci.edu/ml).
+But now think about the other classic problem of breast cancer diagnosis based on the [Breast Cancer Wisconsin dataset](https://archive.ics.uci.edu/ml/datasets/Breast+Cancer+Wisconsin+\%28Diagnostic\%29) currently hosted in the University of California, Irvine (UCI) repository [(Dua and Graff 2017)](http://archive.ics.uci.edu/ml).
 In this case, *how* your model classifies patients has very different implications.
 This is best visualized with its confusion matrix:

 <p align="center"><img src="https://github.com/kravitsjacob/multiobjective-hyperparameter/blob/gh-pages/Figures/Cancer%20Confusion%20Matrix.svg?raw=True"></p>